s-t-e-v/phpforum/README.md

   - [ ] Topic deletion
   - [ ] Forum deletion
   - [ ] default forum
 - [ ] 15.
+Prevent unauthorized access to pages
+- [ ] 16.
 Make default forum loaded when the user is connected
-- [ ] 16.
+- [ ] 17.
 Limit account creations from the same IP address (and chose the limit)
-- [ ] 17.
+- [ ] 18.
 Choose the limit of users, forums and messages
-- [ ] 18.
+- [ ] 19.
 Update README

 ## Dependancies